MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-availability.md

 ### Summary

 Having reslient designs for your landing zones and workloads will build a solid foundation for building a cloud estate that prioritizes availability.
 Your landing zone design should minimize the blast radius of any incident, which allows your teams to act quickly towards mitigating the incident while keeping other business functions operational.
-Resilient infrastructure design patterns further minimizes blast radius while removing single points of failure.
-Resilient application design patterns help your workload function in a degraded state or automatically heal itself.
+By adopting the approaches listed above, your cloud adoption strategy under the CAF will lead to more resilient, scalable, and maintainable applications, ensuring robust governance and operational excellence.

 Refer to the [Ready](../ready/) methodology section for detailed guidance on topics related to preparing for cloud adoption.